-DOT provides a reasonable opportunity and capability for individuals to make informed decisions about the collection, use, and disclosure of their PII.
-As required by the Privacy Act, individuals should be active participants in the decision-making process regarding the collection and use of their PII and they are provided reasonable access to their PII and the opportunity to have their PII corrected, amended, or deleted, as appropriate.
+DOT should provide a reasonable opportunity and capability for individuals to make informed decisions about the collection, use, and disclosure of their PII.
+As required by the Privacy Act, individuals should be active participants in the decision making process regarding the collection and use of their PII and be provided reasonable access to their PII and the opportunity to have their PII corrected, amended, or deleted, as appropriate.

 Users provide the initial data when they create their account.
-Users can update their account information as needed.
+Users have the ability to update their account information as needed.
 FHWA only requests the information discussed in this document and the UPACS SORN.
 The information collected is not used outside of the routine uses outlined in the SORN.

-Under the provisions of the Privacy Act and Freedom of Information Act (FOIA), individuals may request searches of UPACS to determine if any records pertain to them.
+Under the provisions of the Privacy Act and Freedom of Information Act (FOIA), individuals may request searches of UPACS to determine if any records have been added that may pertain to them.
 This is accomplished by sending a written request directly to:

+Federal Highway Administration

+Attn: FOIA Team

-Federal Highway Administration Attn: FOIA Officer (HATS-20) 1200 New Jersey Avenue SE Washington, DC 20590
+1200 New Jersey Avenue SE Washington, DC 20590